 The Murder Stone

-Wounded officer Richard Leighton blames Francis Hatton for the death of his mother, who vanished nearly a quarter century earlier.
+Ex-soldier Richard Leighton blames Francis Hatton for the death of his mother, who vanished nearly a quarter of a century earlier.
 Her body was never found, only a shawl stained with her blood.
-And Leighton is not the only one charging Francesca’s grandfather with foul deeds.
-On the day of his funeral unexpected visitors arrive with the mourners and besiege her.
+And Leighton is not the only one with a claim on Francesca’s grandfather.
+On the day of his funeral, unexpected visitors arrive with the mourners, and Francesca is besieged by charges of Hatton’s vicious dealings.
 Yet there is also a shy young woman who praises his secret generosity.

-At the center of the intrigue is an unusual white stone that lies in a secluded part of the garden where Francesca once played with her five male cousins–all of whom lie dead now on the battlefields of France.
-According to the terms of Hatton’s will, the Murder Stone is to be dug up and transported to the far reaches of Scotland, where it is to be buried forever.
-But before Francesca can begin this journey, she finds herself fighting for her family’s reputation and her own birthright, alone and afraid to trust the past she once held so dear.
+At the center of the intrigue is an unusual white stone that lies hidden in a secluded garden where Francesca once played with her five male cousins, all of them dead now on the battlefields of France.
+According to the terms of Hatton’s will, the Murder Stone must be dug up and transported to Scotland, where it is to be buried forever.
+But before Francesca can begin the journey, a series of ominous “accidents” occur, culminating in the discovery of a bleeding body on the Murder Stone itself.